modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 ## Web Building

-Building your application is and will be a requirement and a key feature if you want to bring the best performance for your users.
+A build step will always be a requirement and a key feature if you want to bring the best performance for your users.
 In the build stage of your development cycle, we can apply all kinds of optimizations to your code.

 However, we'd like to make clear that a build step is completely optional during development.
-You write/generate html in any way you want and once you
+You write/generate html in any way you want and once you've built the basics you can optimize your website for production.
+A build step can be used to improve performance, run tests, or accommodate older browsers.

-**Why another building system?** Don't worry, we're not inroducing an entirely new build system, it's more of a set of plugins for [rollup](https://rollupjs.org/) to enable processing of html and to support conditional builds for older browsers.
+**Why another build system?** Don't worry, we're not inroducing an entirely new build system, it's more of a set of plugins for [rollup](https://rollupjs.org/) to enable processing of html and to support conditional builds for older browsers.

 ### Key goals of web building